frabjous/jhap-templates/documentation/typesetting_guide.md

 +--------------+----------------------------+--------------------------+
 :::

-One could use, e.g, `The Method of the <i>Tractatus</i>` to ensure that "Tractatus" in italicized, even in the name of a chapter or article.
+One could use, e.g, `The Method of the <i>Tractatus</i>` to ensure that "Tractatus" is italicized, even in the name of a chapter or article.

 Citeproc will handle these correctly in the LaTeX-based outputs as well.